 - 1/4 cup citrus juice (I have used orange juice, pineapple juice and a mixture of citrus juice)

-Place everything in a ziplock bag and marinate the flank steak at least 4-5 hour or overnight is best.
+- Place everything in a container with a lid or ziplock bag and marinate the flank steak at least 4-5 hour or overnight is best.

 Heat your barbecue to medium-high heat.
 Wait for it to get nice and hot.
 So you can't hold your hand over the grill for more than a second.